ajgilbert/EFT2Obs/README.md

 ./scripts/setup_model_HEL.sh
 ./scripts/setup_model_SMEFTsim.sh
 ```

+*Note: a patch is provided for the HEL model that will fix the mass of the Z boson, otherwise by default this will vary as a function of the EFT parameters: `patch MG5_aMC_v2_6_7/models/HEL_UFO/parameters.py setup/HEL_fix_MZ__parameters.py.patch`*

 ## Setup Rivet routines

 The Rivet routines which define the fiducial regions and obserbables of interest should be placed in the `EFT2Obs/RivetPlugins` directory.
 Two routines for the Higgs STXS are already provided: `HiggsTemplateCrossSectionsStage1` and `HiggsTemplateCrossSections`  which contain the stage 1 and 1.1 definitions respectively.
 Whenever new routines are added or existing ones modified they should be recompiled with: